OpenMDAO/OpenMDAO/openmdao/docs/advanced_guide/implicit_comps/implicit_with_balancecomp.rst

 .. math::
     V_{source} = V1 - V0

-So to represent a voltage source with a specific voltage we can add an additional state variable and residual equation to our model:
+So to represent a voltage source with a specific voltage, we can add an additional state variable and residual equation to our model:

 .. math::
     \mathcal{R}_{batt} = V1 - V0 - V_{source}^{*}